Fan Fic: Project Tatterdemalion

 - LEGO Genetics: Both the Madsen's Hollow virus and the vaccine, to varying extents.
 Some elements of realism — a virus is used to deliver the new genes — and a lot of Hand Waving.

-- Locked into Strangeness: As a justification of all the ImplausibleHairColors from the original manga.
+- Locked into Strangeness: Provides a justification for all the ImplausibleHairColors from the original manga.
 Here, most characters seem to have started out with realistic Asian hair and eye colors.
 The implausible hues only show up as a bizarre side effect of the vaccine...and it's permanent because the strands technically aren't hair, they're tiny psychic tendrils.
-Although Yoruichi's first response is to blame Kisuke, it it turns out that Isshin is responsible — the changes are the result of his efforts to safeguard the brain by forcing colorful toxins out through the hair.
-Even those more mildly affected can experience drastic shifts in hair color (Ryuuken goes from black to white) and some of the characters are quite annoyed about it.
+Although Yoruichi's first response is to blame Kisuke, it turns out that Isshin is responsible — the changes are the result of his efforts to safeguard the brain by forcing colorful toxins out through the hair.
+Even those more mildly affected can experience drastic shifts in hair color (Ryuuken goes from black to white) and some of the characters are quite annoyed about the change.

 - Majorly Awesome: Major Shunsui Kyouraku.
 He survives the vaccine despite being thrown out of the safe room as soon as he started to get sick, helps Juushirou and Toushirou escape, then becomes one-half of the de facto pack alpha for the shinigami.
 All while being about five times more mentally stable than his CO.

-- Mind Rape: "Swamping" another Shinigami with enough psychic images that either their "other" takes over, or the individual is overwhelmed by the Hive Mind.
-Useful for such things as getting Isshin and Kisuke to fight when they're terrified of letting go, pulling Yumichika and Ikkaku into line with the rest of the pack instead of their own Sergeant (whom they follow like Kenpachi in canon), and getting Shunsui to work with his other in time for a fight (especially ironic, since he did it first).
+- Mind Rape: The Hive Mind can "swamp" another shinigami with psychic images and echoes to force the individual into submission to the will of the pack or to unleash their "other".
+Used to force Isshin and Kisuke to let go of their inhibitions and fight, pull Yumichika and Ikkaku into line with the rest of the pack instead of their own Sergeant (whom they follow like Kenpachi in canon), and force Shunsui to cooperate with his "other" in a fight.
 So far, done either unintentionally or with the best of intentions, and only by pack-leaders, which arguably makes it worse.

 Shunsui: Doc.
 We know our heads have been messed with. ...
 There's no way in space we should be should be reacting like any of this is within a solar system of normal.